IQSS/iqss-jupyter-notebook/Readme.md

 -------------------
 [docker](http://docker.com) and an open port 8000 are required.
 [Archlinux](http://archlinux.org) is optionally required if you want to build the docker images yourself (details below).

 I actually don't know what the minimum system memory/CPU/disk requirements are.
 It obviously depends in part on how many people are expected to use the system at any given time.
-I've tested 10 co currrent connections on a system with 8 Gb of memory and 4 CPUs and it seemed to work fine.
+I've tested 10 concurrrent connections on a system with 8 Gb of memory and 4 CPUs and it seemed to work fine.
 As a wild guess I would say that around 20 Gb of disk space may be required.

 Building and deploying